-Module 1 (Essentials of Health Systems) will be assessed with a structured process map analysis of a health systems issue.
+Module SURG70096 (Essentials of Health Systems) will be assessed with a structured process map analysis of a health systems issue.
 The assessment tests the evaluation of a health systems issue and the understanding of how health system performance can be communicated to a broad range of stakeholders.

-Module 2 (Strategy and Transformational Change) will be assessed with a written strategy piece, relevant to your work.
+Module SURG70095 (Strategy and Transformational Change) will be assessed with a written strategy piece, relevant to your work.
 You will design a 3- to 5-year strategy and present a high-level summary in a business canvas document.
 In addition, in groups you will critique the challenges and opportunities of balancing resourcing and delivery of 'business as usual' activities with business transformation projects.

-Module 3 (Design for Digital Transformation) will be assessed with an individual infographic, visualising a service, and highlighting key areas that have changed, illustrating key drivers and implications.
+Module SURG70094 (Design for Digital Transformation) will be assessed with an individual infographic, visualising a service, and highlighting key areas that have changed, illustrating key drivers and implications.
 You will present this via a short video, demonstrating how you have defined the users of the service.
 You are asked to articulate, in a manner that can be understood by a lay audience, how that change has impacted the people involved.

-Module 4 (Principles of Leadership) is assessed with a reflective written report, describing your own leadership challenge relating to module learning outcomes.
-You will critically evaluate your own leadership skills and how you may become more effective in leading small or large groups in digital programmes.
-Additionally, you will synthesise the key learning points about your leadership from your journal entries over the course of the programme to present a virtual slide deck.
+Module SURG70093 (Principles of Leadership) is assessed with a written report, describing your own leadership challenge relating to module learning outcomes.
+You will critically evaluate your own leadership skills and how you may become more effective in leading small or large groups through change.

-Module 5 (Innovation in Healthcare) will be assessed through an individual report, critically evaluating a digital innovation, and applying innovation models and theory.
+Module SURG70092 (Innovation in Healthcare) will be assessed through an individual report, critically evaluating a digital innovation, and applying innovation models and theory.
 The report will be a detailed structured analysis of the process by which an initial idea translates into a marketable innovation.

-Module 6 (Health Information Systems) will be assessed with a group report, assessing the role of technology and health informatics in the delivery and improvement of health and social care delivery for a scenario of your choice.
+Module SURG70091 (Health Information Systems) will be assessed with a group report, assessing the role of technology and health informatics in the delivery and improvement of health and social care delivery for a scenario of your choice.
 Your group should propose strategies to address the challenges of translating evidence into implementable solutions in the scenario.

-Module 7 (Data-driven Decision Support) is assessed with an individual briefing paper, conceptualise how AI, ML and DL could be employed with existing data within the next three years to achieve improvements in quality and patient safety.
+Module SURG70090 (Data-driven Decision Support) is assessed with an individual briefing paper, conceptualise how AI could be employed with existing data within the next three years to achieve improvements in quality and patient safety.
 You will summarise opportunities to apply these technologies, with the key drivers being quality improvement and/or patient safety.
 You will then produce a Project Charter, using one of the examples you have developed, complete a Project Initiation Document to take the proposal forward.